katcipis/sophia/notes/quic.md

 identity is a good idea anyway.

-The main property that came to my mind with this is that connections will be much more stable in mobile networks, where you can change the network you are multiple times while moving (like in a car) and the connections you made just keep working, this seems to provide a simpler connection abstraction to users, since you don't need to handle unnecessary disconnections.
+The main property that came to my mind with this is that connections will be much more "stable" in mobile networks, where you can change the network you are multiple times while moving (like in a car) and the connections you made just keep working, this seems to provide a simpler connection abstraction to users, since you don't need to handle unnecessary disconnections.